 While FDPA works strictly in Pennsylvania, we realize the national scope of GM and the benefits of collaborating with citizens throughout the US.
-Therefore it is our intention to develop GMA courses that inform and educate about the means of eliminating GM nationwide.
+Therefore it is our intention to develop GMA courses that inform and educate about the means of eliminating GM nationwide as an inaugural project under Fair Districts US (FDUS).
 The purpose of this blog entry is to explain how anyone interested in this effort can get involved.

-Joe McLaughlin (jfmclaugh at gmail.com) the project leader: I’m a retired secondary public school physics teacher, so I have a bit of tech ability, and I have taken a number of online courses over the years, although I’ve never written one, nor administered an online school.
+Joe McLaughlin (jfmclaugh at gmail.com) the project leader, states: I’m a retired secondary public school physics teacher, so I have a bit of tech ability, and I have taken a number of online courses over the years, although I’ve never written one, nor administered an online school.
 I’m also a public speaker for FDPA, so I’m reasonably knowledgeable about GM, although I claim no expertise beyond the generalities.
-If someone steps forward who has experience administering an online school, I would be happy to share the leadership role.

 Moodle: If you have taken any online courses, especially at the university level, you may be familiar with Blackboard.
 We use Moodle instead for 2 reasons: it’s open source, and therefore free, compared to big $$ for BB, and it’s considered by many to be at least as good as BB.
 But like so much of the digital world, it’s a challenging to learn.
 These are referred to as Learning Management Systems (See LMS in Wikipedia)